Entropy of logarithmic modes: Parameter selections and reductions to classical entropy

+with the second sum appearing in the statement of Proposition \ref{prop:sub_quant_inv}.
+A similar expression holds for the average of $\tilde{F}_2(\bullet).$ This expression, and the proposition connected to it, will be used again in Section \ref{sect:final_steps}.

-\subsection{Parameter selections and reductions to classical entropy}
+\section{Parameter selections and reductions to classical entropy}

-We now execute the final steps en route to completing the proof of Theorem \ref{thm:main}.
+We now execute the final steps of the proof of Theorem \ref{thm:main}.
 Recall the parameters listed in Section \ref{sect:param_list} and the notion of entropy for smooth partitions as described in Appendix \ref{sect:dynam_defs}.
-While we proceed exactly as in \cite[Section 2.2.8]{AN07} and \cite[Section 3.10]{Non12}, we present only the main details for readability.
+We proceed exactly as in \cite[Section 2.2.8]{AN07} and \cite[Section 3.10]{Non12}, but continue to provide all the details for readability.